k3b/LocationMapViewer/README.md

 If you like this app please consider to donating to https://wiki.openstreetmap.org/wiki/Donations .

-Since android-developping is a hobby (and an education tool) i donot want any money for my apps so donation should go to projects i benefit from.
+Since android-developping is a hobby (and an education tool) i do not want any money for my apps so donation should go to projects I benefit from.